James Harris (North Carolina politician): Personal life

 After his death, he was remembered as a "gifted politician and a talented orator" by Republican and Democratic newspapers.
-His records are held at the Records Relating to African Americans section of the North Carolina State Archives in Raleigh, North Carolina.
+His records are held at the Records Relating to African Americans section of the State Archives of North Carolina in Raleigh, North Carolina.

 Legacy

 A historical marker on Person Street at Davie Street in Raleigh states: "James H. Harris 1832-1891.
 Black legislator & orator; member 1868 convention; a founder of Republican Party & Union League in N.C.
-Home was 1 block W. It provides some information about James Henry Harris, but otherwise, there is little known of him.
-According to journalist Kate Pattison: "It is possible that Harris' legacy was snuffed out by the Reconstruction backlash, while former slaves continued to lose access to education, voting, and hope."
+Home was 1 block W." According to journalist Kate Pattison: "It is possible that Harris' legacy was snuffed out by the Reconstruction backlash, while former slaves continued to lose access to education, voting, and hope."